DataDog/chaos-controller/CONTRIBUTING.md

 We are not using `default` as our instance name on lima anymore.

-The alias `lima` can still be used as before to quickkly jump on your instance shell (e.g. `lima uname -a`)
+The alias `lima` can still be used as before to quickly jump on your instance shell (e.g. `lima uname -a`)

 More specifically: